ctag/cpe495/reports/report15.md

 Project Status is a review of what was accomplished last week and a description of where we stand going into this sprint.
 A comparison between goals and actual accomplishments is a good idea.
 -->

-We have delivered a regurgitation of last semesters presentation, as requested.
-We are now spinning back up work on the second keyboard prototype and application software.
+We are continueing work on the keyboard and firmwares.
+Chris is working on a separate V-USB firmware for atmega systems which will allow the keyboard-builder to choose their platform: MSP430 or AVR.

 ### Difficulties Encountered